Friends of Cherry Hinton Brook

 Please note that access to the lakes adjacent to Cherry Hinton Brook is restricted to authorised individuals only (e.g. members of Cherry Hinton and District Angling Club and emergency services).
 The general public is not permitted to enter the lakes or immediately surrounding area.

-FCHB members are daily users of the route and have become its “eyes and ears”, reporting potential pollution, fly tipping, wildlife in distress and unusual wildlife sightings (anyone may report a sighting to us at wildlife@friendsofcherryhintonbrook.org.uk).
-Why don’t you join us?
+FCHB members are daily users of the route and have become its “eyes and ears”, reporting potential pollution, fly tipping, wildlife in distress and unusual wildlife sightings.
+To report a wildlife sighting to us contact wildlife@friendsofcherryhintonbrook.org.uk.